tensor-foundation/amm/CONTRIBUTING.md

-# Contributing to Project Name
+# Contributing to Amm

-This is a quick guide to help you contribute to Project Name.
+This is a quick guide to help you contribute to Amm.

 ## Getting started